Frequently Asked Questions

 How do I work with CMR to design products with Polymagnets?

 There are two ways to work with CMR.
 First, CMR makes a library of standard Polymagnets available though our online catalog for prototyping.
 These magnets fill the requirements for many designs.
-For businesses requiring a custom magnetic system for high volume applications, please fill out our custom application form to have your requirements reviewed by an applications engineer.
+For businesses requiring a custom magnetic system for high volume applications, please contact our sales team to have your requirements reviewed by an applications engineer.

 Are Polymagnets stronger than standard magnets?